iscc/twinspect/docs/index.md

 [**TwinSpect**](https://github.com/iscc/twinspect) — a comprehensive open-source framework
 engineered for evaluating the ISCC in an accessible and scientifically robust manner.
-TwinSpect is built on widely recognized metrics from the field of information retrieval and makes use of various public datasets, each selected and refined to fit our evaluation objectives.
+TwinSpect is built on widely recognized metrics from the field of information retrieval and makes use of various public and private datasets selected and built to fit our evaluation objectives.

 While TwinSpect is specifically designed to evaluate the ISCC, its adaptability goes beyond.
 TwinSpect can easily be extended with custom algorithms, datasets, transformations and metrics.